 Bottled water and snacks from the casino shops can be expensive, so head to a supermarket to stock up – there’s a Walgreens near Planet Hollywood and a CVS near Monte Carlo on the Strip.
-They also sell alcohol so you can have a few drinks before going out (or even drink on the street with Las Vegas’ liberal liquor laws).
+They also sell alcohol so you can have a few drinks before going out (or even drink on the street thanks to Las Vegas’ liberal liquor laws).
 You get free drinks on the casino floor if you’re gambling – though stick to low-value games if you want to actually save money doing this and make sure to tip your waitress.
-Also check out this site for details of happy hours across town with discounted food and drinks.
+Also check out this site for details of happy hours across town where you can get discounted food and drinks.

 The Strip is surprisingly close to Las Vegas’ McCarran International Airport, but the heavy traffic means taxis can be pricey.
 The cheaper option is an airport shuttle minibus which will drop you at your hotel.
 There are several companies but all leave from outside baggage reclaim and charge around $10 each way.

 It’s easy to get around the Strip on foot, but distances are bigger than they look, so if you need a rest hop on the Deuce bus.
 These double-decker buses run the length of the Strip and up to Fremont Street 24 hours a day, up to every 15 mins.
 A 24-hour pass costs $8 or a three-day pass $20.
 There’s also the Las Vegas Monorail which runs between the former Sahara and the MGM Grand.
 Tickets cost $5 per ride or better value is the 24-hour pass for $12.
 There are also three smaller monorail trams which are free and run from the Mirage to Treasure Island, Bellagio to Monte Carlo and Mandalay Bay to Excalibur.

 So those are my tips for seeing Las Vegas on a budget – do you know of any more Vegas bargains or have any money-saving tips?